Container Orchestration

 External User Management Secrets

-If you’re using external user management by setting features.externalUserManagement.enabled to true, you need to set these secrets.
+If you’re using external user management by setting features.externalUserManagement.enabled to true, you need to set these Secrets.
 Certificates are also required which should expire and therefore need a certificate rotation from time to time, for which we didn’t document appropiate tooling yet.

 If you’re using Helm Charts, you are responsible for these user management secrets and their lifecycle.
 Any information necessary to use this security-relevant data is provided by ownCloud via examples.